What and how you’ll study

 We are unique among Modern Languages departments in Scotland in offering both single and joint honours language degree programmes which all take four years to complete, including a year abroad.
-Our University is ranked fourth in the UK, and 19th in the world, for Modern Languages in the QS World University Rankings by Subject 2020, and 11th in the world for Arts and Humanities.
+Our University is ranked third in the UK, and 17th in the world, for Modern Languages in the QS World University Rankings by Subject 2020, and 11th in the world for Arts and Humanities.

 Even as a complete beginner, you can study Chinese to degree level with us.
 You can take it as a single honours degree, or you can study any of the following joint honours combinations...

 |Chinese and French||Chinese and German||Chinese and Spanish|